Nayim-Imrit/diabetic-retinopathy/README.md

 #### For training the model and customizing.

 1. Clone the repository
-2. Download the dataset, either the [subset](https://github.com/Nomikxyz/retinopathy-dataset)
+2. Download the dataset, [fulldataset](https://www.kaggle.com/c/diabetic-retinopathy-detection/data) or any other appropriate dataset
 3. Arrange the dataset into Symptoms and Non Symptoms according to Keras
 4. Run the Jupyter notebook.
 5. Model will be saved as model.hd5.